 - (1) These amounts have been calculated in accordance with ASC Topic 718.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For a discussion of the assumptions relating to our valuations of these restricted stock awards and stock options, please see Note 3 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
-These amounts reflect our accounting expense for these restricted stock awards and stock options and do not correspond to the actual value that may be recognized by our named executive officer. - (2) Mr. Boyle joined as our Chief Executive Officer in August 2021. - (3) Represents the dollar value of group term life insurance premiums we paid for the benefit of Mr. Boyle during 2021.
-We did not contribute to Mr. Boyle's 401(k) plan account pursuant to our matching program in 2021. - (4) Ms. Hagen resigned as our interim Chief Executive Officer in August 2021. - (5) Of such amount, \$19,447 represents the amount we paid Ms. Hagen for her services as a member of our Board in 2021, and the remaining amount represents \$287,500 in salary while serving as interim Chief Executive Officer. - (6) Of such amount, (i) \$448 represents the dollar value of group term life insurance premiums we paid for the benefit of Ms. Hagen during 2021 and (ii) \$20,359 represents accrued vacation paid at departure.
-We did not contribute to Ms. Hagen's 401(k) plan account pursuant to our matching program in 2021. - (7) Dr. Cooper ceased being our Chief Executive Officer, effective February 25, 2021, and left his position as a scientific advisor employee on April 9, 2021, at which time he became a consultant to us. - (8) Of such amount, (i) \$774 represents the dollar value of group term life insurance premiums we paid for the benefit of Dr. Cooper during 2021, (ii) \$11,600 represents the amount we contributed to Dr. Cooper's 401(k) plan account pursuant to our matching program, (iii) \$44,625 represents accrued vacation paid at departure, (iv) \$859,500 represents the amount that we paid Dr. Cooper in severance related to his separation from the Company and (v) \$26,204 represents taxable perquisites for housing expenses, and (vi) \$286,500 represents consulting fees paid to Dr. Cooper during 2021.
+For a discussion of the assumptions relating to our valuations of these restricted stock awards and stock options, please see Note 3 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+These amounts reflect our accounting expense for these restricted stock awards and stock options and do not correspond to the actual value that may be recognized by our named executive officer. - (2) Of such amount, \$518 represents the dollar value of group term life insurance premiums we paid for the benefit of Mr. Boyle during 2022, and the remaining amount represents the amount we contributed to Mr. Boyle's 401(k) plan account pursuant to our matching program. - (3) Represents the dollar value of group term life insurance premiums we paid for the benefit of Mr. Boyle during 2021.
+We did not contribute to Mr. Boyle's 401(k) plan account pursuant to our matching program in 2021. - (4) Dr. Deniger became a named executive officer for the first time for the fiscal year ended December 31, 2022. - (5) Of such amount, \$340 represents the dollar value of group term life insurance premiums we paid for the benefit of Dr. Deniger during 2022, and the remaining amount represents the amount we contributed to Dr. Deniger's 401(k) plan account pursuant to our matching program. - (6) Ms. Lackey became a named executive officer for the first time for the fiscal year ended December 31, 2022. - (7) Of such amount, \$475 represents the dollar value of group term life insurance premiums we paid for the benefit of Ms. Lackey during 2022, and the remaining amount represents the amount we contributed to Ms. Lackey's 401(k) plan account pursuant to our matching program.